-Following recent events it is pertinent to discuss the subjects of Acute Stress Disorder and Post Traumatic Stress Disorder.
+Following recent events (terror attacks in various places in the UK and around the world), it is pertinent to discuss the subjects of Acute Stress Disorder and Post Traumatic Stress Disorder.
 These two conditions fit under the banner of anxiety disorders.

 What is ANXIETY?